top of page

 In 2014, came the revolution and war.
 We began working for peace.
 We train teens how to manage conflict.
 It's not political.
 It's about the prejudice and facing the anger within.
 It's about relationships and finding peace within.
 We call it “peacemaking.”
 We run a summer camp for families displaced by the war.
 We support and strengthen these families.

-Most of our work is in environments marked by conflict, distrust, and violence.
+Most of our work is and has been in environments marked by conflict, distrust, and violence.

 We work to build spiritual vitality: lives of inspiration, energy and commitment